shujaalik/shujaalik/README.md

 ⚡ From MCUs in factories → SaaS dashboards in the cloud.
 🛠️ industrialpmr @ KunjiSoft — real-time IIoT for smarter manufacturing
-🧪 Experimenting with AI in healthcare (NephroSense)
+🧪 Experimenting with AI in healthcare
 🎓 BCS @ Iqra University

 > Hardware or software?
 Why not both 😉